al1sant0s/tsto2rgb/README.md

 ```
 tsto2rgb path/to/img_dir path/to/destination
 ```

-The rgb files will be saved in subdirectories within the destination directory.

 ## Arguments

 If you prefer to use a different type of image instead of png, you can use the --input_extension argument.